 Mike Crapo Math and Science Fund: For full-time first year students majoring in math, science, or engineering at a four-year college or university in the state of Idaho.

-Roger C. Weaver Memorial: For Idaho high school graduates planning to enroll full-time in either a professional-technical degree leading to something less than Baccalaureate degree or a Baccalaureate degree in secondary education in a professional-technical area.
+Roger C. Sathre Memorial: For Idaho high school graduates planning to enroll full-time in either a professional-technical degree leading to something less than Baccalaureate degree or a Baccalaureate degree in secondary education in a professional-technical area.

 CO-OP Country Store: For any Bonner County senior who is pursuing a 2-year Ag/Ag Science or Soil and Water conservation related vocational program.